-Recommendations are considered as the best way to promote your brand.
+Recommendations are considered the best way to promote your brand.
 Ask your customers and encourage them to give you positive reviews on Facebook, Twitter, and other social media platforms as this is a great way to spread the word.
 You can also encourage them to share their story in the form of a testimonial.
 It is not easy to make your unenthusiastic customers share their positive experiences with your brand.
-So, to make the task easy you can offer them discounts or other incentives for their valuable feedback.
+So, to make the task easy, you can offer them discounts or other incentives for their valuable feedback.
 In fact, many of your ‘passive’ customers can become ‘promoters’ when you offer them incentives to share their stories.
 This will help you build a strong online community with many people promoting your products and services.

 Also, it is important to engage with your customers online, so you should have skilled customer service representatives who respond timely and make your customers happy about sharing their stories online.

 Your organization’s management team should look deeply into the feedback provided by the customers—zero in on the top five problems that your detractors and passives encountered.
 Once you have the information on repetitive complaints and the corresponding customer remarks, you should conduct a root cause analysis.
 Root cause analysis (RCA) is a systematic process that focuses on identifying the “root causes” of problems and helps in identifying an approach for responding to these problems.